JarkkoPar/Utility_AI_GDExtension/tutorial/Getting_started_with_Behaviour_Trees.md

 The behaviour tree nodes work with both 2D and 3D scenes.
 For this tutorial we are creating everything in 2D because setting up the assets for 2D scenes is much quicker.

+We will create two scenes: a **main scene** in which we will spawn our AI-entities in, and a **ai_entity** scene that is the AI-entity we will be creating.

+### 5.1 Creating the scene bases and adding animation to the AI-entity

 1. In your Godot Project, create a Node2D-based scene, name it as **tutorial_scene** and save it.

 ![Creating the tutorial_scene](images/getting_started_bt_4.png)<br>

 This will be our *main scene* and we will *instantiate* the AI entities in to this scene.
 The AI entity itself will be a separate AnimatedSprite2D scene with a behaviour tree.

 2. Create a new AnimatedSprite2D-based scene and name it as **ai_entity**.